Dr. Atorod Azizinamini, PhD, P.E.

-Professor of the Civil and Environmental Engineering Department at FIU, has led several major multi-disciplinary bridge engineering related initiatives.
-He is a founder of two major transportation field organizations: the National Bridge Research Organization at University of Nebraska-Lincoln and the Center for Accelerated Bridge Construction at Florida International University.
+Dr. Atorod Azizinamini, is the Vasant Surti Professor of Civil Engineering.
+He is also the Director of Accelerated Bridge Construction University Transportation Center; Director of Moss School of Construction, Infrastructure, and Sustainability; and the Director of Preeminent Institute for Resilient and Sustainable Coastal Infrastructure at Florida International University.
+He has led several major multi-disciplinary bridge engineering-related initiatives.
+He is a founder of two major transportation field organizations: the National Bridge Research Organization at the University of Nebraska-Lincoln and the Center for Accelerated Bridge Construction at Florida International University.

 Dr. Terry J. Wipf, P.E.